About ETA

 Percy Chan

-A career professional at Eagle Tennis Club, Percy is one of the most respected and sought-after coaches in the Treasure Valley.
-His technical precision, teaching gift, and deep community relationships made him a natural co-founder of ETA.
+A career professional at Eagle Tennis Club, Percy is one of the most respected coaches in the Treasure Valley.
+His technical precision and teaching gift made him a natural co-founder of ETA.
 Percy leads the advanced singles curriculum and coaches ETA's highest-level players.

 Tennis Pro · USPTA Certified